 So, explain that everything goes, and that no idea is too silly.

-Create a climate of openness and trust for the individual or within a team you are coaching.
+Create a climate of openness and trust for the individual or within the team you are coaching.

 Once the coachee has come up with a wide range of options, they can map these options by laying them out side by side.
 Avoid creating a list, as a list implies a hierarchy, while you want all options to be equal to start with.